safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 * `newrelic-entity.app_browser` is to fetch information for Browser New Relic as in my case we have APM and Browser application on New Relic.
   `newrelic_account` is to get information about the New Relic account so you can reference it later in your code.

-At this point, you should be able to test your terraform code with a dry run: `terraform plan`, as the response to the `plan` command, you should see Terraform execution plan.
+> **Info!** At this point, you should be able to test your terraform code with a dry run: `terraform plan`, as a response to the `plan` command, you should see Terraform execution plan.

-### Add appropriate Tags to your New Relic Application
+It's considered a best practice to tag all your resources on Cloud.
+Similarly, we can tag our resources on New Relic with `newrelic_entity_tags`.
+Let's tag our APM and Browser New Relic application.

 ```hcl
 resource "newrelic_entity_tags" "app_apm_tags" {